2025 BRENDA S. TOWNSEND SERVICE AWARD WINNER

 -

-You must register and attend the conference to be eligible for the scholarship.
-If selected, graduate students will be notified at the award ceremony of the unconference.
 All papers will be published in the American Reading Forum’s Annual Yearbook at www.americanreadingforum.org/yearbook/index.shtml.

 The Gary Moorman Early Career Literacy Scholar Award

-Chair: Vicky Zygouris-Coe vzygouri@ucf.edu
+Chair: Vicky Zygouris-Coe (vzygouri@ucf.edu)

 The Gary Moorman Early Career Literacy Scholar Award is given to junior American Reading Forum (ARF) members who are at the early stages of their career (generally defined as the first five years post-doctorate).
 This annual award was established in 2017 and is named after Dr. Gary Moorman, Professor Emeritus, Appalachian State University, in honor of his leadership and mentoring of young scholars.
 The award includes both a monetary prize and a commemorative plaque.